Kill la Kill

 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-Since its original airing, the show has gained a large online following on many sites, including on Tumblr, Reddit, 4chan's /a/ (Anime and Manga) board, Fanpop, My Anime List, and DeviantART.
-There are numerous sites holding information about the series, such as the Kill la Kill wiki, TV Tropes and Anime News Network.
-The Kill la Kill Facebook page also has over 17,000 likes.
+In North America, Kill la Kill is licensed by Aniplex of America and available for streaming on Daisuki.net, Crunchyroll, and Hulu.
+The show has gained a large online following on many sites, including on Tumblr, Reddit, 4chan's /a/ (Anime and Manga) board, Fanpop, My Anime List, and DeviantART.
+There are numerous sites that provide episodic information about the series, such as the Kill la Kill Wiki, TV Tropes and Anime News Network.
+In addition, the Kill la Kill Facebook page also has over 17,000 likes.

 Don't Lose Your Way

 Don't Lose Your Way is a phrase which garnered popularity within the Kill la Kill fandom, due to the over the top delivery of the line.
 The line comes from a background song from the show, titled "Before My Body Is Dry", which features in most episodes.
 The popularity of the line led to a number of different parodies, in a similar fashion to Gurren Lagann's Row Row Fight The Power.

 Ryuko Matoi Bikini Edit is a meme revolving around a piece of fanart, showing the main protagonist, Ryuko Matoi, in a bikinin while at the beach with her kamui senketsu.
 The fanart garnered a lot of popularity among fans, spawning derivatives featuring characters from other fandoms and shows.